modiraunak/Demo_repo_automated_calc/README.md

 🤟 (3 fingers) → *
 Second Number: Show 1-5 fingers again.
 Final Result Appears on Screen.
-Wait 5 seconds → Auto-reset → Repeat from step 1.
+Wait 8 seconds → Auto-reset → Repeat from step 1.
-🤝 Contribute
+Please ignore the commit log as i was new to git when i created this project This is a demo project made my me to know how can make projects and deploy it
-Feel free to fork, improve, and contribute to this project!
+My Main Project will be launched in July 2025
-This is a demo project made by me on computer vision
+Thank You Everyone For Watching :-)